 4. Provide sustainable transport & activities

+It is not just upgrades to a property which help achieve sustainable vacation rentals status.
 Depending on your location, you can offer various sustainable transportation options and activities.
 These can include bicycles or electric scooters for getting around town, kayaks for lakeside or oceanfront rentals, routes for hiking trails, and a list of attractions, shops, and restaurants that are within walking distance of the property.

 To go the extra mile, provide sustainable responsible tourism supplies that guests can take with them on their outings such as recyclable trash bags and reusable water bottles.